FOREX-Euro edges higher as risk appetite picks up, focus on ECB meeting

 Investors have been increasingly cautious about the dollar after it hit its highest in a decade in mid-May.

-But some of them reckon that a monetary tightening cycle coupled with an economic growth narrative might provide further support to the U.S. currency.
+But some reckon that a monetary tightening cycle coupled with an economic growth narrative might provide further support to the U.S. currency.

 Beijing will further relax COVID curbs by allowing indoor dining as the capital steadily returns to normal with infections falling, state media said on Sunday.